TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         1. Erazer X Series: Extreme-Performance Gaming PCs
         2. See all Erazer Desktops
     5. Not sure what you need?
-        1. Desktops Clearance Sale
-        2. New Product Showcase
+        1. New Product Showcase
-        3. Best Selling Desktops
+        2. Best Selling Desktops
-        4. Gaming PCs
+        3. Gaming PCs
-        5. View All Laptops
+        4. View All Laptops
-        6. Monitors
+        5. Monitors
-        7. Keyboards &.
+        6. Keyboards &.
 Mice
-        8. Deals
+        7. Deals
-        9. PC Finder
+        8. PC Finder

     6. See all Desktops &.
 All-in-Ones